freqtrade/freqtrade/docs/plotting.md

 !!!
 Note "Trade position adjustments"
     If `position_adjustment_enable` / `adjust_trade_position()` is used, the trade initial buy price is averaged over multiple orders and the trade start price will most likely appear outside the candle range.

+!!!
+Note "Futures / Margin trading"
+    `plot-dataframe` does not support Futures / short trades, so these trades will simply be missing, and it's unlikely we'll be adding this functionality to this command.
+    Please use freqUI instead by starting freqtrade in [webserver mode](utils.md#webserver-mode) and use the Chart page to plot your dataframe.

 ## Plot profit